MudroadWhite/FuckTwitter/README.md

 Pros:
 - Easy to read code.
 - Easy configuration, easy hack.
 So easy, wow
-- I have tried other snippets I can find on TM.
+- I have tried other snippets I can find on TM(not Github, yet).
 It's someone else's work, and I modified a little to step further to its perfection, so I can say it works out the best as far as I can see, and have completely cleaned up my homepage.
 At this time, it really doesn't matter how well your code is being systemmatic and analytic.

 Cons:
 - English interface only
 - Occasional timeline shaking, due to the constant fight between the remover and the remover-defender from Twitter.
+- Potential normal Tweet removing

 Note: The defender will add back all the missing promos and tweet recommends every some short time.
 Therefore, if the callback time has been set too slowly, you'll find tweet recommends coming back to annoy you.